dinhanhtruong/3D-Object-Generation-with-SP-GAN/README.md

 ### Interpolation
-Now, as no GAN project is complete without a latent space interpolation, here's your daily dose (notice the proportions of the arms, legs, and lamp):
+Now, as no GAN project is complete without a latent space interpolation, here's your daily dose (notice how the proportions of the arms, legs, and lamp shift over the 4 timesteps):

 Source Blueno: